aidudezzz/deepbots-tutorials/robotSupervisorSchemeTutorial/README.md

 is the zero vector returned by the `reset()` method.
 The `reset()` method actually uses the `get_default_observation()` method we defined earlier.
 The `work()` method implements the forward pass of the agent's actor neural network, providing us with the next action.
-As the comment suggests the PPO algorithm implements exploration by sampling for the probability distribution the agent outputs from its actor's softmax output layer.
+As the comment suggests the PPO algorithm implements exploration by sampling the probability distribution the agent outputs from its actor's softmax output layer.

 ```python
     for step in range(env.stepsPerEpisode):